SebastianAigner/advent-of-code-2018/src/main/kotlin/day03/README.md

 For each rectangle, we simply keep track of how many times it has been claimed on a sheet.
 I did this via a map.
 Finding the parts that are claimed multiple times is as easy as counting the number of map entries that have more than one claim.

+Instead of manually taking, modifying and reassigning values in the map, we can make use of the [Compute](https://docs.oracle.com/javase/8/docs/api/java/util/Map.html#compute-K-java.util.function.BiFunction-) functionality provided to us by Java while still profiting from simple Kotlin syntax.

 ## Part 2 (abridged)
 `What is the ID of the only claim that doesn't overlap?`